ekenheim/agency/content/english/_index.md

   enable: true
   bg_image: "images/slider-bg.jpg"
   bg_overlay: true
-  title: "A Digital Marketing <br/> & Design Agency"
+  title: "Your Go To Digital Marketing Agency <br/> "
-  content: "We love the Web and the work we do.We work closely with our clients to deliver  the best possible solutions for their needs"
+  content: "We love the Web and the work we do.
+We work closely with our clients to deliver the best possible solutions for their business."
   button:
     enable: true
-    label: "Discover Our Project"
+    label: "Discover Our Services"
     link: "project/"

 ############################# About #################################
 about:
   enable: true
   title: "About Us"
-  description: "Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics"
+  description: "Our Story: "
-  content: "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id."
+  content: "Atlas Digital Advertising was founded in 2023.
+Initially, we operated as consultants for various brands across the Nordics.
+Recognizing the growing demand for comprehensive digital marketing solutions, we transitioned to a full-service digital marketing agency.
+Our mission is to help businesses thrive online by leveraging innovative strategies and a results-driven approach.."
   image: "images/wrapper-img.png"